DecisionsDev/odm-docker-kubernetes/contrib/HA-res-console/README.md

   --from-file=sidecar-liveness-probe.sh=./sidecar-liveness-probe.sh
 ```

+> [!WARNING]
+> Please note that the statistics displayed in the RES console (number of executions, errors, average execution time, ...) are kept in memory only.
+So they are lost when the active 'decisionServiceConsole' pod changes.
 #### 1.6 Add IBM Helm charts repository

-Add IBM Helm charts repository to the repositories that Helm uses by runnning:
+Add IBM Helm charts repository to the repositories that Helm uses by running:

 ```shell
 helm repo add ibm-helm https://raw.githubusercontent.com/IBM/charts/master/repo/ibm-helm